Poetry and Short Fiction Competition

 *Single prizes will be awarded separately for short fiction and poetry

-Entry fee: The first poem/story submitted costs £4.50.
+Entry fee: The first poem/story submitted costs £5.00.
 Subsequent entries in the same submission cost £3.50 per poem/story.
-Brittle Star subscribers (including those subscribing at time of submission) get one free second entry
+Brittle Star subscribers (including those subscribing at time of submission) get one free second entry.
+Become a Patron of Brittle Star through Patreon and get your first entry FREE!

 Click on the link to enter online